-

 My Guarantee

-I take care with everything I make that it is of high quality, and I want these tools that I make you last for the years to come.
+I take care with everything I make that it is of high quality, as I want these tools to last for the years to come, as I would with any tool I buy.
 So, if under normal and intended use something I have made does break.
 Then I will offer you a refund and pay for it to be returned, fix it or replace it.

 However, if you damage or break it by using it for anything other than its intended or stated purpose, or drop it.
-Then I cannot offer this.If you have a damaged knife however, I can regrind blades, retip, or rehandle at an agreed upon cost.
+Then I cannot offer this.If you have a damaged knife, of my own making or someone else’s, I can regrind blades, re-tip, or re-handle at an agreed upon cost.
+Please contact me for more information.

 -